 - The standard of living during the marriage

 - The amount of child support, if any

 It is important to remember that spousal support is not set by statute.
-Judges have discretion to award alimony and set the amount based on the facts of the case.
+The amount of alimony is based on a number of factors.
 You may find it beneficial to reach a settlement using mediation, which takes it out of the judge’s hands and gives you control of deciding the amount of support.

 If you have questions about spousal support in California, I am ready to provide you with answers.
-You can arrange a consultation with me by calling 510-535-2579 or toll free 866-409-6217.
+You can arrange a consultation with me by calling 510-213-6672 or toll-free at 866-409-6217.
 You can also contact my Oakland law office online.

-I offer a free 10 minute phone consultation to discuss your preliminary concerns or answer a brief question.
+The Law Office of Shelley A. Gordon offers a free 10-minute phone consultation to discuss your preliminary concerns or answer a brief question.
 If you are interested in a more in-depth meeting to discuss specific issues and obtain advice, I offer an affordable flat fee initial office consultation for $200.
-Should you choose to retain me, that fee is applied toward the retainer.